 "Critique," Rachel clarifies.

 "Judge," Rachel insists, "and I would recommend that you don't initiate any verbal spars with your date.
 Most boys don't like girls who are obviously smarter than them."

 Rachel purses her lips in consternation.
-"No, it's their problem," Rachel insists.
-"Just be yourself, Quinn, but you know...more open," she qualifies.
+"No, it's their problem," she insists.
+"Just be yourself, Quinn, but, you know...more open," she qualifies.

 Rachel flushes in embarrassment.
 "You do have a tendency to be a little...ah," she stutters, shifting uneasily in her chair, "standoffish.
 Maybe just...don't do that."

 Quinn should probably be offended, but she can't help laughing, "Wow, you really suck at this, Rach," she accuses good-naturedly.